LycorisDev/c_game_cimmerian/lib/mlx/README.md

 This is the MinilibX, a simple X-Window (X11R6) programming API in C, designed for students, suitable for X-beginners.

-Contents

- - source code in C to create the mlx library
- - man pages (in man/ directory)
- - a test program (in test/ directory) is built with the library
- - a public include file mlx.h
- - a tiny configure script to generate an appropriate Makefile.gen

 Requirements for Linux

  - MinilibX only support TrueColor visual type (8,15,16,24 or 32 bits depth)